 If you have bet on the National Football League, then there’s a good chance you’ve heard plenty of talk about the importance of home field advantage.
-For those who kick their engagement level up several notches and bet on the NFL, then it’s likely a given that the home and away question factors into your handicapping process.
+For those who kick their engagement level up several notches and frequent the top NFL betting sites, then it’s likely a given that the home and away question factors into your handicapping process.

 Is NFL home-field advantage really worth all of the fuss that gets made about it?
 Have we all just been chasing ghosts for years?
 We’ll get to the bottom of that right here by examining the factors that make or break the idea of a team’s home turf giving them an advantage.

 We’ll also spend some time discerning which of the league’s 32 teams have a noticeable advantage at home over the last three years on the holy trinity of NFL odds: moneyline, point spread and totals.
 Let’s get to it.

 How Big is Home Field Advantage?